jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 Leave everything else as **default** and click **Save and Exit**.

-Now that we have defined both of our Origin Server pools which are a public IP in AWS and a private IP in Azure, we will set up the App Connect Proxy to provide a Global Frontend to load balance them.
+Now that we have defined both of our Origin Server pools which are a public DNS Name in AWS and a private IP in Azure, we will set up the App Connect Proxy to provide a Global Frontend to load balance them.

 Global Frontend
 ----------------------------